ethereum/go-ethereum/cmd/statet8n/README.md

   - A value of `0` is valid, and causes accounts to be 'touched'.
 - For each ommer, the tool needs to be given an `address` and a `delta`.
 This is done via the `env`.

+Note: the tool does not verify that e.g. the normal uncle rules apply, and allows e.g two uncles at the same height, or the uncle-distance.
+This means that the tool allows for negative uncle reward (distance > 8)

 Example:
 `./testdata/5/env.json`: